semanticClimate/IPCC-Queries/src/statements.md

 <sparql>regions</sparql>

-With gives:
+Which gives:

 <out>regions</out>

 ### Putting facts on the map

-With the following SPARQL query we can show facts on the world map, taking advantage of Wikidata [<cite>Q27042516</cite>] to provide geographical coordinates for regions, using a <topic>federated SPARQL query</topic>:
+With the following SPARQL query, we can show IPCC statements on the world map, taking advantage of Wikidata [<cite>Q27042516</cite>] to provide geographical coordinates for regions, using a <topic>federated SPARQL query</topic>: